On LinkedIn, “Your Connection is your net worth!” – It’s all about the quality and size of your professional network.

-Add as many personal contacts from your email address via multiple email providers like Gmail, Yahoo, Outlook and it will send out an invitation to those people and ask if they would like to connect on LinkedIn.
+Add as many personal contacts from your email address via multiple email providers like Gmail, Yahoo, and Outlook and it will send out an invitation to those people and ask if they would like to connect on LinkedIn.
 This is a great way to connect with people that you already know.

 Pro tip: I highly recommend adding a note to your connection request.
 Research shows you will have a 75% higher chance of getting accepted.

 Friendly reminder: For me, I always prefer QUALITY over QUANTITY.
-If your network is filled with people you know personally, it is real and usable and every connection has the potential to impact your professional life positively – whether that’s a job referral, a recommendation, an introduction or career advice.
-These personal connections who likely know you best, can speak to your core strengths and who you are as an individual.
+If your network is filled with people you know personally, it is real and usable and every connection has the potential to impact your professional life positively – whether that’s a job referral, a recommendation, an introduction, or career advice.
+These personal connections who likely know you best can speak to your core strengths and who you are as an individual.